caglanakpinar/A-B-Test-Bayesian-Approach-Without-Estimated-Parameters/README.md

 ### Non - Parametric Statistical Test (Chi-Square (χ2) Test)

-In order to use unknown estimated parameter, we might ork with Non-Parametric Statistical Testes.
+In order to use unknown estimated parameter, we might work with Non-Parametric Statistical Testes.
 However, this is going to give a general answer

 ### Bayesian Approaches